 Cabrera Luna, Marcela, "The Role of the State, Multinational Oil Companies, International Law & the International Community: Intersection of Human Rights & Environmental Degradation Climate change in the 21st Century caused by Traditional Extractive Practices, The Amazon Rainforest, Indigenous People and Universal Jurisdiction to Resolve the Accountability Issue" (2015).
 Master's Theses.
 167.

-American Politics Commons, Common Law Commons, Comparative and Foreign Law Commons, Comparative Politics Commons, Courts Commons, Economic Policy Commons, Energy Policy Commons, Environmental Education Commons, Environmental Health Commons, Environmental Health and Protection Commons, Environmental Indicators and Impact Assessment Commons, Environmental Law Commons, Environmental Monitoring Commons, Environmental Policy Commons, Environmental Studies Commons, Forest Management Commons, Government Contracts Commons, Human Rights Law Commons, Indian and Aboriginal Law Commons, International Humanitarian Law Commons, International Law Commons, International Relations Commons, Land Use Law Commons, Latin American Studies Commons, Law and Economics Commons, Law and Politics Commons, Legal Ethics and Professional Responsibility Commons, Mineral Physics Commons, Natural Resource Economics Commons, Natural Resources and Conservation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Oil, Gas, and Energy Commons, Other Forestry and Forest Sciences Commons, Other International and Area Studies Commons, Other Public Affairs, Public Policy and Public Administration Commons, Politics and Social Change Commons, Regional Economics Commons, Sustainability Commons
+American Politics Commons, Common Law Commons, Comparative and Foreign Law Commons, Comparative Politics Commons, Courts Commons, Economic Policy Commons, Energy Policy Commons, Environmental Education Commons, Environmental Health Commons, Environmental Health and Protection Commons, Environmental Indicators and Impact Assessment Commons, Environmental Law Commons, Environmental Monitoring Commons, Environmental Policy Commons, Environmental Studies Commons, Forest Management Commons, Government Contracts Commons, Human Rights Law Commons, Indigenous, Indian, and Aboriginal Law Commons, International Humanitarian Law Commons, International Law Commons, International Relations Commons, Land Use Law Commons, Latin American Studies Commons, Law and Economics Commons, Law and Politics Commons, Legal Ethics and Professional Responsibility Commons, Mineral Physics Commons, Natural Resource Economics Commons, Natural Resources and Conservation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Oil, Gas, and Energy Commons, Other Forestry and Forest Sciences Commons, Other International and Area Studies Commons, Other Public Affairs, Public Policy and Public Administration Commons, Politics and Social Change Commons, Regional Economics Commons, Sustainability Commons